AfnanBinAbbas/Pingsweep/README.md

 # Ping Sweep Script

 This is a simple Bash script to perform a ping sweep on a given subnet.
 It sends ICMP echo requests to all IP addresses in the specified subnet and reports the IP addresses that respond.
+Good tool while doing pentesting...

 ## Usage